amandasyamsul/amandasyamsul.github.io/_pages/about.md

 ## Background

-I completed my BSc. in Geophysics with a minor in Applied Math in the [Department of Earth and Space Sciences](https://www.ess.washington.edu/) at the University of Washington, where I conducted research with [Brad Lipovsky](https://bradlipovsky.github.io/) in the Environmental Geophysics and Computation research group.
+I earned my BSc. in Geophysics with a minor in Applied Math from the [Department of Earth and Space Sciences](https://www.ess.washington.edu/) at the University of Washington.
+During my time there, I conducted research with [Brad Lipovsky](https://bradlipovsky.github.io/) in the Environmental Geophysics and Computation research group.

 ![Image of the Environmental Geophysics and Computation research group, 2023](images/epic-group.JPG)

-In 2022, I did an internship on the Matanuska Glacier in Alaska where I guided tourists on a 3-mile glacier hike multiple times a day while navigating glacial terrain, while ensuring the safety of tourists or researchers and teaching them about glacial features and history.
+In 2022, I completed an internship on the Matanuska Glacier in Alaska.
+During the internship, I led multiple 3-mile glacier hikes each day, guiding tourists and researchers through the glacial terrain.
+My responsibilities included ensuring the safety of the participants, as well as providing them with insights into glacial features and history.

 ![Image a section of the Matanuska Glacier](images/DSCF6029.jpg)